apibtc/bitcoin/README.md

      .then(data=>data.data)
      .then(data=>{
             console.log(data)
-            // your code hare with data object
+            // your code here with data object
      })
     .catch(er=>console.log(er))